-Our unique combination of lightweight, heavy duty galvanized, corrugated steel wall panels and flexible polyethylene tank liner allows Aquamate to offer premium rainwater collection tanks at a very competitive price.
+Our unique combination of heavy duty galvanized corrugated steel wall panels and a flexible polyethylene tank liner allows Aquamate to offer a premium rainwater collection tank at a very competitive price.

-Aquamate Rainwater Storage Tanks, from 5,000 gallons to 102,000 gallons, are available via our authorized dealers.
-All of our rainwater harvesting tanks are installed by Aquamate trained and certified technicians, meaning you can be sure that your rainwater tank will stand the test of time.
+All Aquamate rainwater harvesting tanks are installed by Aquamate trained and certified technicians, meaning you can be sure that your rainwater tank will stand the test of time.

 Our large water tanks are available in nine standard sizes, from 130″ to 512″ diameter, giving you a range of sizes and volumes to suit your home, business, ranch or farm’s requirements.

 Lightweight steel panels and heavy duty galvanizing make Aquamate’s rainwater collection tank shells perfectly suited for water storage.
 Aquamate’s tank panels are covered with a galvanized coating that’s 1.45 ounces per square foot (G145) – the thickest advertised coating on the market.
 By using lightweight thin-gauge steel panels, Aquamate’s rainwater collection tanks have all of the required strength to resist water, snow and seismic loads without the excess material cost.
 Aquamate’s tank walls are protected by a heavy G145 galvanized coating.

 Unlike other tanks on the market that use G40 Zincalume tank walls, an Aquamate rainwater storage tank will never need servicing or hundreds of dollars spent extending the warranty every 5 years by replacing sacrificial anodes.

 An Aquamate rainwater tank truly is a ‘set & forget’ investment.